Most probable path of an active Brownian particle

 \section{Active Brownian particle}

-This section summarizes the model equations for an ABP, which is a simple but canonical model for an active particle.
-Let us consider an ABP moving in a 2D space $(x,y)$, as shown in Fig.~\ref{Fig:model}.
-The ABP can actively move along the particle orientation, $\theta$, with a constant propulsion speed, $U$.
-The orientation, $\theta$ (and position $x$ and $y$), experiences the noise caused by its activity or the thermal motions of a surrounding fluid.
-This orientation noise results in angle diffusion of the ABP.
-The dynamics of the position $x(t)$, $y(t)$ and the orientation $\theta(t)$ of the ABP can be described using the following Langevin equations \cite{Shaebani20}:
+This section summarizes the model equation for an ABP, which is a simple, but canonical model for an active particle.
+Let us consider an ABP moving in a two-dimensional (2D) space $(x,y)$, as shown in Fig.~\ref{Fig:model}.
+The ABP actively moves along the particle orientation, $\theta$, with a constant propulsion speed, $U$.
+The orientation, which is the $\theta$ (and position $x$ and $y$), experiences the noise caused by its activity or the thermal motions of a surrounding fluid.
+Therefore, this orientation noise results in the angle diffusion of the ABP.
+The ABP position $x(t)$, $y(t)$ and orientation $\theta(t)$ dynamics are described using the following Langevin equations \cite{Shaebani20}: